-Well, the MSI Optix MPG27CQ is certainly a model you should consider.
+Well, the MSI Optix MPG27CQ is undoubtedly a model you should consider.

 It’s a 27″ curved monitor with AMD FreeSync, 1ms MPRT, and a VA panel with high contrast and wide color gamut.